UK SAFE: Towards UK poSt Arthroplasty Follow-up rEcommendations

 - The methods to be followed in order to achieve each of the specific aims of this work package vary depending on the nature of the question and the being data used.

-Work Package 4 Consensus – Delphi Consensus Study
+Work package four: Consensus – Delphi Consensus Study

-Evidence from WP1-3 will feed into a consensus panel, using the NICE Guideline development model, involving 25-30 participants including patients, surgeons, GPs, and commissioners.
+Evidence from work packages one to three will feed into a consensus panel, using the NICE Guideline development model.
+This will involve 25-30 participants including patients, surgeons, GPs, and commissioners.
 The output will be a policy document which includes a stratification algorithm for appropriate follow-up for an individual patient.

 Protocol paper: https://bmjopen.bmj.com/content/9/6/e031351.long

-Funding acknowledgement: The project UK SAFE project was funded by the NIHR HS&DR (project ref: 14/70/146)
+Funding acknowledgement: The project UK SAFE project was funded by the NIHR Health Services and Delivery Research Programme (project reference: 14/70/146)

 Tel: +44 (0)113 392 4878